brotkrueml/typo3-matomo-integration/Documentation/Introduction/Index.rst

 Introduction
 ============

+.. contents:: Table of Contents
+   :depth: 2
+   :local:

 .. _what-it-does:

 What does it do?
 ================

-The extension integrates `Matomo Analytics <https://www.matomo.org/>`_ easily into TYPO3.
+The extension integrates `Matomo Analytics`_ easily into TYPO3.
 The extension supports features of Matomo 4, so it is recommended to use a current Matomo version.

 .. tip::
    If you use Matomo, the :ref:`Matomo Widgets <matomo_widgets:introduction>`